WebFiori/docs/ui-package.md

 ## Introduction

-One of the essential parts of any web application is to have an easy way to create the front end at which the users of the application will use.
-The front end of any web application will mostly consist of HTML, CSS and JavaScript.
-WebFiori frameworks gives the developers a package that consist of a set of classes that can be used to build the DOM of a web page using PHP language without having to write HTML code.
+Effective user interaction hinges on a well-crafted front-end, traditionally comprising HTML, CSS, and JavaScript.
+WebFiori streamlines this process by offering a comprehensive suite of PHP classes.
+These classes empower developers to build a web page's Document Object Model (DOM) directly within the PHP environment, eliminating the need for manual HTML coding.
+This fosters an efficient and streamlined approach to front-end development within WebFiori applications.
+Additionally, WebFiori framework allows the use of basic HTML for the ones who would like to keep the traditional approach of using HTML.

+All of this and more was made possible through the user interface library of WebFiori Framework.

 > **Note:** This library can be included using composer by including this entry in the `require` part of the `composer.json` file: `"webfiori/ui":"*"`.

-## Main Classes
+## WebFiori's Object-Oriented Approach to UI Construction

+WebFiori embraces an object-oriented paradigm for crafting user interfaces.
+Its UI library provides a spectrum of classes, each meticulously designed to map to a specific HTML element.
+These classes derive functionality from the fundamental [`HTMLNode`](https://webfiori.com/docs/webfiori/ui/HTMLNode) class, empowering the creation of any HTML or XML tag structure.
+This extensible architecture grants developers the flexibility to extend the class [`HTMLNode`] and construct custom elements, fostering the development of highly customized and dynamic user interfaces that perfectly align with application requirements.

-All the classes which are related to the library can be found in the namespace [`webfiori\ui`](https://webfiori.com/docs/webfiori/ui).
+All the classes which are related to user interface creation can be found in the namespace [`webfiori\ui`](https://webfiori.com/docs/webfiori/ui).

 ### The Class `HTMLNode`

 The library consist of many classes which represents different types of HTML elements.
-All classes are children of the class [`HTMLNode`](https://webfiori.com/docs/webfiori/ui/HTMLNode).
+All classes are sub-classes of the class [`HTMLNode`](https://webfiori.com/docs/webfiori/ui/HTMLNode).
 This class basically can be used to represent any HTML or XML tag.
-The developer can extend this class and create his own custom HTML elements.
+The developer can extend this class and create his own custom elements.

 ### The class `HTMLDoc`